Is foggy vision troubling you? Let our experienced optometrist restore your sight – book an appointment today and see the […]

 Since there are so many potential causes of pink eye, we recommend seeing our eye doctor to diagnose the cause of your symptoms in order to start the correct treatment and prevent potential complications.

 If you're experiencing any symptoms of pink eye, it's recommended to seek medical attention.
-In the event that you are experiencing severe symptoms such as vision loss, severe pain, or have a history of eye disease, call our office right away to schedule an emergency eye exam at (562) 925 6591.
+In the event that you are experiencing severe symptoms such as vision loss, severe pain, or have a history of eye disease, call your eye doctor's office right away to schedule an emergency eye exam.
 One way to find a trusted optometrist is to search for "eye doctor near me", “emergency eye exam near me”, or "eye exam near me".
-If you live in Bellflower, consider visiting our optometry clinic for an examination.
-To schedule an appointment, you can call us at (562) 925-6591.
-Patients with pink eye visit our clinic from all over California, and we are proud to be a leading provider of medical eye care for patients from Bellflower, Long Beach, Lakewood, and Los Angeles.